About me

 Currently, I am a Graduate Researcher in the NeuMove Lab under the guidance of Prof. Seungmoon Song, where I am working on vision-based human motion capture and neuromechanical modeling.
 My focus includes markerless motion capture systems like FreeMoCap and OpenCap, with applications in human locomotion analysis and biomechanical simulation.

-Previously, I was an R&D Intern at Indrones Solutions, where I was mentored by Mr. Arvind Pandit and Dr. Apurva Joshi.
-My work involved developing kinematic models for mobile robots, performing SLAM and navigation simulations, implementing teleoperation and joystick-based control for Mecanum wheeled robots, calibrating Intel RealSense cameras, and integrating VINS-Mono for visual-inertial navigation.
+Before that, I was an R&D Intern at Indrones Solutions, mentored by Mr. Arvind Pandit and Dr. Apurva Joshi.
+My work included developing kinematic models for mobile robots, implementing SLAM and navigation simulations, teleoperation and joystick-based control for Mecanum-wheeled robots, Intel RealSense camera calibration, and integrating VINS-Mono for visual–inertial navigation.

 I earned my Bachelor of Technology in Computer Engineering from DY Patil University, Navi Mumbai, with a focus on computer vision, machine learning, algorithms, and robotics.
 During my undergraduate studies, I co-authored two research papers: “Cygnus: A Vision-Based Drone System for Drowning Detection Using IoT”, under the supervision of Dr. Prasiddh Kismatkumar Trivedi and “Optimizing Computational Load and Energy Efficiency in UAV-Based Port Surveillance Systems”, under the supervision of Dr. Gajanan Birajdar